IoT-gamer/pico_miflora_datalogger/README.md

 2. Open the [Flutter MiFlora Companion App](https://github.com/IoT-gamer/flutter_miflora_companion_app/tree/main) on your smartphone.

-3. For 30 seconds, the Pico will advertise as "**MiFlora Logger**".
+3. The Pico will advertise as "**MiFlora Logger**".
+Before the time is synced, it will do this in 30-second cycles.
+If you miss the window, it will time out and start advertising again, so you don't need to rush.

 4. Tap the "Scan" icon in the app.